Here are five simple steps to preserve family photos that you can do today.

 Paper-based records (and that includes photographs) do best in the same environment conditions that people enjoy.
 That means no storage in places where the temperature and humidity cycle between lows and highs, such as attics and garages.
 Archives and museums invest incredible sums to keep an ideal temperature/humidity balance.
 But it’s the extremes in temperature and humidity that cause the most damage.
 Keeping your family records in the house is the smartest, safest, and cheapest preservation tactic you can employ.

 Framers often used cardboard and scrap wood to back photographs in their frames.
-In some cases, we have seen photographs where the acid in the wood backing has reproduced the knotholes and texture of the wood perfectly … and ruined the photograph in the process.
-You can still use vintage picture frames.
+In some cases, we have seen photographs where the acid in the wood backing has reproduced the knotholes and texture of the wood perfectly … and ruined the photograph in the process. (see image at left) You can still use vintage picture frames.
 Just have your local framer replace the backing with acid-free materials.
+And no dry-mounting of photographs!

 Add risers or acid-free mats to keep air between glass and the photographic print.
 This will prevent an unwanted terrarium from growing in your framed family photographs.

-☞ 5.
-Wear gloves when handling family records and photographs or hold them only on the edges.
+5. Wear gloves when handling original family records and photographs or hold them only on the edges.

 Those latent (invisible) fingerprints that CSIs are always dusting for?
 They’re created by moisture and oil naturally present in your fingers – and you leave them on your family records every time you touch them.
 At the very least, make sure your hands are clean and dry before handling paper items, as the oils from fingers can cause staining and eventual deterioration of the paper.
 Ideally, wear gloves when handling photographs and vintage or fragile paper records.